Voniha/Voniha/README.md

 I'm Voniha, a passionate software developer with a strong foundation in both back-end and front-end technologies.
 My journey in tech has led me to work on a variety of exciting projects, and I'm always eager to learn and take on new challenges.

-- 🚀 Currently working on the [EFZG Project](https://example.com/efzg) as part of my professional endeavors.
+- 🚀 Currently working on the **SIADUS Project** as part of my professional endeavors.
 - 🎓 Studying at the Faculty of Organization and Informatics, honing my skills and deepening my knowledge.
 - 🌱 Actively learning [React](https://reactjs.org/) and [Vue](https://vuejs.org/) to expand my front-end expertise.
-- 🤝 Previously developed the [Extra FM Discord Bot](https://github.com/Voniha/extra-fm-discord-bot) and [Trovo Notify Discord Bot](https://github.com/Voniha/trovo-notify-discord-bot).
-- 📧 Reach me on Discord: voniha.dev
+- 📧 Reach me on Discord: voniha
 - 🎸 Fun Fact: When I'm not coding, I enjoy playing the guitar to unwind.

 ## Let's Connect: